gnembon/fabric-carpet/docs/scarpet/api/Scoreboard.md

 ### `scoreboard_add(objective, criterion?)`

 Adds a new objective to scoreboard.
 If `criterion` is not specified, assumes `'dummy'`.
-Returns `false` if objective already existed, `true` otherwise.
+If the objective already exists, changes the criterion of that objective and returns false.
+If the objective was added, returns true.

 <pre>
 scoreboard_add('counter')